nilenso/media/proposals/bial.md

 - Flight Check-in
 - Booking a bus from and to the airport (including payment)
 - Booking a cab from and to the airport (including payment)
+- B2B: provide flight status across multiple flights to transport and hospitality industry partners
-- B2B: allow service providers to update their profiles, which will appear in the app (and search) once vetted
+- B2B: allow service providers at the airport to update their profiles, which will appear in the app (and search) once vetted
 - B2B: allow service providers to A/B test their offers across various categories of users
+- Update on waiting times (Predictive modeling for traffic flow)

 ### Long-Term Vision ###
 - Developing a plug-and-play portal for the entire airport ecosystem, including employees, airlines, service providers located at and away from, the airport